spuerminhpro/Pig_farming/LearningToCountEverything/README.md

-# Learning To Count Everything
+# Learning To Count Everything mượn xài
 ![image](learn2countEverything.png)

 This is the official implementation of the following CVPR 2021 paper: